The A-List (novel series)

 The A-List is a series of young adult novels by Zoey Dean.
 The series, about a group of rich friends who live in Beverly Hills, has ten books, with the first eponymous novel being released under the Little, Brown imprint Poppy.
 A spin-off series with new characters titled The A-List: Hollywood Royalty was released in January 2009.
+Despite commercial success, the series was criticized for being too mature for teen readers, featuring drug usage and sex scenes.